 The iconic Inca citadel of Machu Picchu wouldn’t be half as beautiful without Huayna Picchu looming above it.
 For many trekkers, climbing this picturesque peak is the highlight of their visit.
-The views of the citadel – one of the seven Wonders of the World – are extraordinary from the summit and well worth the extra effort.
+The views of the citadel – one of the New Seven Wonders of the World – are extraordinary from the summit and well worth the extra effort.

 Height: 6,190m (20,308ft)